Fishing Permits

 Permit Register

 FishServe maintains a public register of all permits.
 This register contains details of who has a fishing permit, and what that fishing permit authorises.
-Extracts from this register can be accessed on this website or by contacting FishServe.
+Extracts from this register can be accessed by contacting FishServe.
 A fee is charged for this information.

 Your Obligations